MaxTriaquim/MaxTriaquim/README.md

-- 👋 Hi, I’m @MaxTriaquim
+- 👋 Hi, I’m Max Triaquim
-- 👀 I’m interested in ...
+- 👀 I’m interested in play soccer haha
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning many things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with my teacher
-- 📫 How to reach me ...
+- 📫 How to reach me: On twitter @Mxt__23

 <!---
 MaxTriaquim/MaxTriaquim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.